At the Opera House

 At the Opera House is a 1958 live album by Ella Fitzgerald.
 The album presents a recording of the 1957 Jazz at the Philharmonic Concerts.
 This series of live jazz concerts was devised by Fitzgerald's manager Norman Granz; they ran from 1944 to 1983.
 Featured on this occasion, in 1957, are Fitzgerald and the leading jazz players of the day in an onstage jam session.
-The first half of the 1990 CD edition includes a performance that was recorded on September 29, 1957, at the Chicago Opera House, whilst the second half highlights the concert recorded on October 7, 1957, at the Shrine Auditorium, in Los Angeles.
-The original LP obviously included only the mono tracks (#10-18).
+The first half of the 1990 CD edition includes a performance that was recorded on September 29, 1957, at Chicago's Civic Opera House, whilst the second half highlights the concert recorded on October 7, 1957, at the Shrine Auditorium, in Los Angeles.
+The original LP obviously included only the mono tracks (#10–18).

 This album is typical of Ella's concert repertoire in the mid 1950s, singing swing standards, and songs referencing her recent 'Songbook' series, in this case, the Cole Porter and Rodgers and Hart songbooks.